top of page

 What is Caloric Density?

 Caloric density, on the other hand, refers to the number of calories contained in a specific volume or weight of food.
-Foods with high caloric density have a lot of calories in a small portion size, while foods with low caloric density provide fewer calories in the same volume.
+Foods with high caloric density have a lot of calories in small portion sizes, while foods with low caloric density provide fewer calories in the same volume.

 Characteristics of caloric-dense foods: